theNewDynamic/coosbay-1/site/content/blog/as-seen-in-1859-oregon-s-magazine.md

 ---
 title: Plan Your Next Visit to Oregon's Adventure Coast with 1859 Oregon's Magazine’s January Trip Planner
-description: We may be in the early stages of 2019, but Oregon's Adventure Coast has already received a whole lot of buzz this year!
-We all know that the Coos Bay, North Bend and Charleston are is one of Oregon's best-kept travel secrets, but looks like the word is getting out!
+date: 2018-02-13 09:20:00 -07:00
-date: '2018-02-13 09:20:00 -07:00'
+description: 'We may be in the early stages of 2019, but Oregon's Adventure Coast has already received a whole lot of buzz this year!
+We all know that the Coos Bay, North Bend and Charleston are is one of Oregon's best-kept travel secrets, but looks like the word is getting out!'
 image: "/img/road-trip-bridge.jpg"
 tags:
 - 1859 Magazine
 - Itinerary
-- 'Oregon Coast Travel '
+- Oregon Coast Travel
-- 'Oregon Coast Vacation '
+- Oregon Coast Vacation
 - Coos Bay
 - North Bend Oregon
 - Charleston Oregon